 Any member of the College who is an undergraduate at the closing date of this notice, whose mother-tongue is not French, and who has not already won a French Prize, is eligible to compete for a French Prize, the maximum value of which is £480.
 One or two prizes may be awarded.
 No person may be awarded the prize more than once.

 A dissertation in French of at least 4,000 words may be submitted on any topic connected with French Literature, History, Thought, Art or Institutions, provided that it is not substantially similar to a dissertation submitted pursuant to Regulations for University Examinations.

-Dissertations must be delivered to the Senior Tutor by 15 March 2013.
+Dissertations must be delivered to the Senior Tutor (M4 New Court) by 14 March 2014.